 A Public Notice Of Application, which is a requirement in the Company's permit process as requested by the British Columbia Ministry of Mines and Low Carbon Innovation, was published on April 18, 2024, in the Rossland News.
-The Public Notice pertained to the submission of the Company's "Joint Mines Act and Environmental Management Act" permit application for its Record Ridge Industrial Mineral Mine project (the "RRIMM Project") that contains 10.6 million tonnes of magnesium and 16 million tonnes of silica.
+The Public Notice pertained to the submission of the Company's "Joint Mines Act and Environmental Management Act" permit application for the RRIMM Project that contains 10.6 million tonnes of magnesium and 16 million tonnes of silica.
 The permit application, filed with the Chief Inspector of Mines, was required under Part 10.2.1 of the Health and Safety Reclamation Code for Mines in British Columbia.